-The agency's policies and procedures on 'record keeping' 'data protection and social media' were viewed and found to contain clear guidance for staff.
+The agency's policies and procedures on 'record keeping' 'reporting and recording' were viewed and found to contain clear guidance for staff.
 The inspector reviewed four completed daily log records returned from service users' homes.
-These records confirmed an audit of recording practice had been carried out by senior staff, with no issue identified.
+These records confirmed an audit of recording practice had been carried out by senior staff, with appropriate action taken with individual staff where issues had been identified.

-The manager confirmed ongoing discussion of records management during staff supervision meetings and during training updates; discussion with care workers during the inspection supported on-going review of this topic.
+The registered person/manager confirmed ongoing discussion of records management during staff supervision/ team meetings and during training updates and via memos to staff; discussion with care workers during the inspection supported on-going review of this topic.
 Staff interviewed demonstrated an awareness of the importance of accurate, timely record keeping and their reporting procedure to their supervisor or manager if any changes to service users' needs were identified.

-Staff interviewed on the day of inspection demonstrated a clear understanding of their reporting processes if running late for a service user visit or had missed a call.
-The manager confirmed that service user calls had not been missed during 2017 to date.
+Staff demonstrated a clear understanding of their reporting processes if running late for a service user visit or had missed a call.
 Staff also described the action to be taken in the event of being unable to gain access to a service user's home.
+The registered person/ manager confirmed that they had missed two service user calls had in January 2017; however the introduction of a new monitoring system had greatly reduced the number of late or missed calls to date.

 Staff questionnaires received suggested service users are involved in care plan development and receive the right care, at the right time and with the best outcome for them.
-One staff member comment noted; 'I found that everything is very well put in place when a new client comes on to our run.'

-Number of requirements 0 Number of recommendations 0
+Number of requirements 0 Number of recommendations 0 -- --

-4.4 Is care compassionate?
+4.5 Is care compassionate?

 All of the service users and relatives interviewed by the UCO felt that care was compassionate.
 The service users and relatives advised that carers treat them with dignity and respect, and care has not been rushed.
-Service users, as far as possible, are given their choice in regards to meals and personal care.

-Views of service users and relatives have been sought through home visits, phone calls and questionnaires to ensure satisfaction with the care that has been provided by M Care.
+Views of service users and relatives have been sought through home visits, phone calls or questionnaires to ensure satisfaction with the care that has been provided by One 2 One.
 Examples of some of the comments made by service users or their relatives are listed below: